jpradoar/demo-tf/README.md

 - I prefere deploy all in my cluster to mantain Git like a Single Source of true (git), and then saparated my code of my real environments.
 If you loss your environment, its not affect your code  ;)

 <br><br>

 # Personal recommendation    ;)
 - You can build your own docker container with all "Prerequisites" to avoid install it for all employees.
 After build they can pull this container and work all with the same environment.
+- For test, try to use SPOT instances, it's more cheap!!!

 <br><br><br><br>